-The customer narrows down their choices and evaluates the brand or product's features, benefits, and pricing.
+Customers narrow their choices and evaluate the brand or product's features, benefits, and pricing.
 They may read reviews, gather more information, or interact with sales representatives.

 The customer decides to make the purchase.
 Activities at this stage may include completing the transaction, selecting payment options, and receiving order confirmation.

-After the purchase, the customer enters the onboarding stage, where they learn how to effectively use the product or service.
+After the purchase, the customer enters the onboarding stage, where they learn how to use the product or service effectively.
 It might involve setup, tutorials, or assistance from customer support.

 The customer actively engages with the products or services, utilizing their features and deriving value from them.
-Substages may include regular usage, interaction with customer support, participation in loyalty programs, and so on.
+Substages may include regular usage, interactions with customer support, participation in loyalty programs, and so on.

 The customer remains satisfied with the brand or product, leading to repeat purchases and loyalty.
 Efforts like personalized offers, proactive customer support, or rewards programs are vital at this stage.

-Satisfied customers become advocates for the brand, sharing positive experiences, referring others, or providing testimonials.
+Satisfied customers become advocates for the brand, sharing positive experiences on the Internet, referring others, or providing testimonials.
 This stage can contribute to brand growth and attract new customers.

-It's important to note that the number of stages and their specific definitions may vary based on a business's unique characteristics and customer journey.
-The stages you end up with will serve as a framework for understanding and improving the customer experience, identifying pain points, and developing targeted strategies for each phase of the journey.
+It's important to note that the number of customer journey phases and their specific definitions may vary based on a business's unique characteristics and customer journey.
+The stages you end up with will serve as a framework for understanding and improving the customer experience, identifying pain points, and developing targeted strategies for each phase of the customer journey.